timescale/docs/api/saturating_add_pos.md

 ---

 # saturating_add_pos()  <tag type="toolkit">Toolkit</tag><tag type="toolkit-experimental" content="Experimental" />
-The `saturating_add_pos` function adds two numbers, saturating at 0 for the minimum bound.
+The `saturating_add_pos` function adds two numbers, saturating at 0 and 2147483647 instead of overflowing.

 For more information about saturating math functions, see the [saturating math docs][saturating-math-docs].